yonexbat/PostgreSQLMsSqlMigrationTool/README.md

 ### Step 3

 Create simple intermediate tables in PostgreSQL.
-Keep the intermediate tables as simple as possible.
+The intermediate tables should be more or less identical to the source tables.

     DROP TABLE IF EXISTS public.sampletable;